Saint Isaac’s Cathedral

 Nowadays the cathedral still serves as a museum, though the contemporary exposition has nothing to do with the “science of atheism” – it is dedicated to the history of the temple itself.
 Since 1990, church services are held in the cathedral, but only on Christian holidays.
 And sometimes church music concerts take place within the temple’s walls.

 The cathedral’s dome drum is decorated with 72 monolithic granite columns, each of which weighs between 64 and 114 tons.
-It was the first time in the history of Russian architecture that columns this heavy were established this high -
+It was the first time in the history of Russian architecture that columns this heavy were established this high - the colonnade is 43 meters above the ground.

 The main dome of the cathedral is the third metal dome to be created in the world.
 It took 100 kilograms of gold to gild it.
 The method for the gilding included the use of mercury and sixty masters died from mercury poisoning during the process.